-Table 13.3b: Ratings of compound 4 relative to compound 1 of table 13.2
+Table 13.3b: Ratings of compound 4 relative to compound 1 of table 13.2 as a function of log (energy) and log (speed) (continued)

 A further example is shown in table 13.4.
 This gives the laboratory rating as a function of log energy and log speed for four passenger tire tread compounds for which road test ratings were available.
 They are shown on the left of each table.
 For compound 1, practically all the laboratory ratings were less than 100 and in the tire road test the compound was also distinctly poorer than the control.
 Compound 3 was slightly better than the control but the ratings were higher under some conditions and lower under others.
-Hence, it is not certain whether the compound 4 was much better than the control under most testing conditions and this is reflected in the high road test rating.
+Hence, it is not certain whether the compound is better in general, under a variety of service conditions.
+On the other hand, compound 4 was much better than the control under most testing conditions and this is reflected in the high road test rating.
 Note that the compound developer gets a much broader view of the wear potential of a compound with this, admittedly more time consuming, laboratory abrasion method than with a single point test result.